dbaldridge-lab/htcf/jupyter_vscode.md

 ## 3. Activate Environment with Jupyter Software

 Activate a spack environment containing the software and python packages needed to run a Jupyter notebook.

 ```
 spack env activate -p jupyter
 ```

+This assumes you have already setup this environment and named it `jupyter` in your spack distribution.
+[TODO: list spack packages to add]

+It also assumes you have sourced the spack bash helper file, which can also be [added to your bashrc file](https://github.com/dbaldridge-lab/htcf/blob/main/bashrc-howto.md)).

 ## 4. Create VSCode Tunnel to the node